jonasbrk/tesla-clone/README.md

 <img src="assets/images/readme/homepage.gif" style="height:350px" >
 <img src="assets/images/readme/homepage-responsive.gif" style="height:350px">
 </p>
-This is the first project that i ever made after i started to study JavaScript (about 1 month ago), Tesla clone is a Recreation of the oficial Tesla website, and i made it thinking in get closer as possible to the real one visualy and adding some new features to, like the MODEL SHOP and LOGIN SCREEN.
-These are some concepts that i covered in the building process:
+This is the first project that I ever made after I started to study JavaScript (about 1 month ago), Tesla clone is a Recreation of the oficial Tesla website, and I made it thinking in get closer as possible to the real one visually and adding some features as well, like the MODEL SHOP and LOGIN SCREEN.
+These are some concepts that I covered in the building process:

   - Objects and DOM manipulation;
-  - concat, filter, sort and addEventListener;
+  - Concat, filter, Sort and addEventListener;
-  - Methods in general:
+  - Methods in general;
   - Object and arrays manipulation;
   - Loops;
   - Modulation (import, export);